eyanchao/bat/README.md

-These shell scripts,please make corresponding modifications according to the actual environment, so as to execute the use，thanks!
+These bat scripts,please make corresponding modifications according to the actual environment, so as to execute the use，thanks!